MK2345/GTSRB-DL-ML/README.md

 You will find several SVM and CNN models I created in the master branch.

+### Model Development and Optimization

+Multiple SVM and CNN models were trained with varying amounts of training data to determine the threshold at which one model type outperforms the other.
+Additionally, to ensure optimal performance, Grid Search was utilized for hyperparameter tuning of select models.
+Depending on the specific model requirements, image preprocessing techniques were applied, including image enhancement and feature extraction.
+These preprocessing steps were implemented to improve the quality of input data and to extract relevant features, thereby potentially enhancing the overall performance of the models.

-Below are some sample images of the dataset.
+### Below are some sample images of the dataset.

 ![gtsrbDatensatz](https://github.com/MK2345/GTSRB-DL-ML/assets/24621381/bcfce9d8-655d-4837-8be3-2791e8775f92)